 What’s the best time of year to visit Cold Spring, NY?

-Need more Spring Break ideas to get you through?
+Visiting in the spring and need some Spring Break ideas to get you through?
 You’ll love these quick, family-friendly trips that make the most of a few days off.

 When you’re looking for an easy day trip from NYC, Cold Spring delivers.